awsdocs/amazon-elasticache-docs/doc_source/redis/backups-seeding-redis.md

 1. Choose **Create folder**\.

-1. Type in a name for your new folder\.
+1. Enter a name for your new folder\.

 1. Choose **Save**\.